 Both momentum effects, relative and absolute momentum, are very well documented in academic studies (see comprehensive charts and tables here), as well as in practical applications.
 Trend following works best in the most challenging market conditions, protecting your portfolio from severe drawdowns.
 But you have to be prepared to lag behind a buy and hold approach for extended periods of time (fortunately only as a relative loser as this should generally coincide with profitable times).
 Prolonged temporary underperformance is a feature virtually every outperforming strategy has (e.g. investing in different factors).
 Trend following can prove immensely valuable, as it may save you from panic or a blow up in bear markets, enable you to deploy your preserved capital at the most opportune times (when capital usually is scarce) and help you stay the course over time.
 It provides additional diversification across time.

 A simple question with complex answers.
 There is a thorough discussion of many rational and behavioral explanations of trend following in Gary Antonacci´s book.
 They boil down to the markets displaying an initial underreaction to change followed by a delayed overreaction, due to investor´s behavior.

 A more technical explanation lies in the trend following adage: let your winners ride and cut your losers short.
 Because financial markets are not normally distributed, but exhibit long tails (i.e. more extremely large wins and losses), cutting the left tail – avoiding large losses – while letting the right tail run will lead to a winning outcome over time.

-In this context, I will look at the systematic application of trend following using long/short futures over a large number of markets, as is the hallmark of the CTA industry, or other methods, in a future post.
+In this context, I will look at the systematic application of trend following using long/short futures over a large number of markets, as is the hallmark of the CTA industry in a future post.